cade-perfili/cade-perfili/README.md

 - 👋 Hi, I’m @cade-perfili
 - 👀 I’m interested in Learning the basics of coding and hopefully striking
-- 🌱 I’m currently learning Front End Web Development
+- 🌱 Knows the basics of Front-End Development
 - 💞️ I’m looking to collaborate on Interesting open source projects
 - 📫 How to reach me Here or at perfilijames95@gmail.com